pomerium/pomerium/docs/docs/topics/original-request-context.md

 1. Pomerium, seeing that the incoming request already includes `X-Pomerium-JTW-Assertion` copies the value  to `X-Pomerium-Jwt-Assertion-For` and includes it in the request to **API**. `X-Pomerium-Jwt-Assertion` now contains the service account bearer token

-1. Now the **API** can service can read `X-Pomerium-Jwt-Assertion-For` as needed to determine the proper response to send to **App**, which can then construct the results page for the user.
+1. Now the **API** can service can read `X-Pomerium-Jwt-Assertion-For` as needed to determine the proper response to send to **App** (through Pomerium), which can then construct the results page for the user.

 ### Secondary Requests